 Best Dutch Ovens From Consumer Reports' Tests

-Le Creuset is nearly synonymous with Dutch ovens, but our tests found that Lodge and others that cost a lot less deserve a look
+Le Creuset is nearly synonymous with Dutch ovens, but our tests found that Lodge and others that cost a lot less are just as good or better

-Our tests found that any can do a fine job braising meat, and most can quickly bring 4 quarts of water to a near boil.
-Beyond that, we found significant differences.
+Our tests found that any of these pots can do a fine job braising meat, and most can quickly bring 4 quarts of water to a near-boil.
+But we also found significant differences.

-Here’s a look at the top five Dutch ovens in our tests.
+Here’s a look at the top six Dutch ovens in our tests.
 They appear in alphabetical (not rank) order.
 For all the details, see our Dutch oven ratings.

-CR’s take: The 5.5-quart Le Creuset Signature tops our ratings.
+CR’s take: The 5.5-quart Le Creuset Signature topped our ratings for years but lost its place to a newcomer this time around.
 It earns an Excellent rating in our browning tests—the only Dutch oven to do so—and is a cinch to clean.
 It weighs 12 pounds, less than most, and has an 8-inch cooking diameter.
 The loop handles are nice and wide.

 CR’s take: With more than 120 years in the business, Lodge knows a thing or two about cast iron, and the Lodge 6-quart Dutch oven turns out bread that’s nicely browned and crispy, rating a Very Good in our bread-baking test.
 Cleanup is a breeze.
-Weighing in at 14 pounds, this Dutch oven has a 7-inch cooking surface diameter.
+It weighs 14 pounds and has a 7-inch cooking surface diameter.
 Like the Le Creuset, the Lodge has wide loop handles.